Contact Us

 What is a Transload Facility?

-Transloading and the corresponding facilities can play a huge role in freight movement in the face of massive port congestion, something Kilbride was quick to point out.
+Transloading and the corresponding facilities play a huge role in freight movement in the face of massive port congestion, something Kilbride was quick to point out.

 “In a transload situation, we can bring their product to one of our locations – Ocala (Fla.), Atlanta or Los Angeles,” Kilbride said.
 “We can take their product out of the container and load it onto a truck or trucks for delivery.
-The services allow the customer to get their product out of the port, avoid high demurrage costs and late fees, which can run into the thousands (of dollars).”
+The services allow the customer to get their product out of the port, avoid high demurrage costs and late fees, which can run into the thousands [of dollars].”

 What Does a Transloading Facility Have?